eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/results.md

 The console is split into two sections: a position summary at the top, and a live order log below.
 It refreshes continuously as Bitcoin moves and orders are placed.
-Also included the market orderbook and bictoin price.
+Also included the market order book and bictoin price.

 ---